ixiaopan/blog/content/post/linear-regression-01.md

-Remember a line equation is written in this way:
+Remember the equation of a straight line is typically written as,

 $$